tomphp/tomphp.github.io/_posts/2016-03-30-tidy-functional-php.md

 ### Transform

-Transform provides functions which create closures to perform many common actions which you might commonly want to use with `array_map`.
+Transform provides functions which create closures to perform many common actions which you might want to use with `array_map`.
 Taking our example above you can use the following code:

 ```php
 use TomPHP\Transform as T;